0x4248/GPT-prompts/README.md

 # GPT prompts

 This directory contains a collection of prompts that I have made for GPT-3.
-I.

 ## Prompts